cloudagon/gql-conquest/README.md

 # gql-conquest
-A collection of packages using graphql to conquer the ecosystem.
+A collection of packages using GraphQL to conquer the ecosystem.